san-sei/documents/content/en/docs/for_administrators/simple_signon_and_idp_integration/idp_integration/idp_integration_guides/ping_identity.md

 toc: true
 ---

+> **⚠️ Important Notice**
+>
+> The content in this document is currently under review and will be updated soon.
+We are actively working on providing you with the most accurate and up-to-date information.
+Thank you for your patience and understanding.

 In this document you are going to set up `IDmelon` as an external IdP to the `Ping Identity`.

 ## Login to Ping Identity administration panel